oxidecomputer/windows-image-builder/README.md

 firewall rule allowing inbound `tcp/3389`.
 Add that and it will work.

 **The uploaded disk will not boot at all.**
 Check the block size.
-The image's partition table is laid out in 512-byte sectors, so the disk has to be imported with `--disk-block-size 512`.
+The installers image's partition table is laid out in 512-byte sectors, the disk has to be imported with `--disk-block-size 512`.
 With larger blocks every partition offset lands in the wrong place and the firmware finds nothing to boot.
 The command the app gives you already includes the flag; a hand-written one might not.

 **Windows installed but has no network.**
 The virtio drivers were not injected.
 Rebuild with that box ticked.